The Winning Franchisee

 Webster’s Dictionary defines an entrepreneur as “one who organizes, manages, and assumes the risks of a business or enterprise.”

 Operating a franchise is a balancing act between private business ownership and employment.
 A satisfied franchise owner typically has both the traits of an entrepreneur and those of an employee.

 - Are financially qualified with an excellent financial history;

-- Have confidence and enthusiasm for the product or service coupled with a desire to make a profit, not just a desire to make a profit;
+- Have confidence and enthusiasm for the product or service;

 - Are motivated by success;

-- Are willing to learn new skills with the ability to train others;
+- Are willing to learn new skills and train others;

-- Have the willingness and ability to accept direction and follow a system;
+- Can accept direction and follow a system;

-- Don't have the marketing, administrative or entrepreneurial skills needed to start a business from scratch and need, and are willing to pay for, the franchisor's systems and support.
+- Don't have the skills to start a business from scratch and need, and are willing to pay for, the franchisor's systems and support.